Moving to Atami, Japan

 If you have not spent a lot of time in Atami, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Atami, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Atami for a long period, buying a home could be a good investment.
 Owning a property allows you to build equity over time and could provide a sense of stability and permanence.
 However, buying a home also comes with significant upfront costs, including a down payment, closing costs, and property taxes.
 You would also be responsible for maintenance and repairs.
 If you're not ready for these financial commitments, or if you value flexibility and mobility, renting might be a better option for you.
 Renting a home in Atami could offer more flexibility, especially if you're not sure how long you'll be staying.
 It's generally easier to move from a rental than it is to sell a house.
 Renting also means you won't have to worry about property maintenance or fluctuating property values.
 However, renting doesn't build equity and rental rates can increase over time.
 You also have less control over your living space when you rent, as you're subject to the landlord's rules.
 In conclusion, whether you should buy or rent a home in Atami, Japan, depends on your financial situation, how long you plan to stay, and your personal preferences.
-It's important to weigh the pros and cons of each option before making a decision," said one expat in Atami.
+It's important to weigh the pros and cons of each option before making a decision," replied a member in Atami.

 What should I pack when moving to Atami?